MyPython101/PerformanceTesting/README.md

 ### d.
 Test Suite Implementation:

+**Plan:**
+Run the test script (or use another script to schedule the test script).
+The schedule script should be able to increase the amount of user after each successful test.
+The process is described below

 <img src="images/test-suite-implement.PNG" height="450px" width="350px">

 **Test Script:**
 Set the wait time for each user from 1 to 300 second so that each user will be able to navigate and read 1 post or do some comment.
 Task number 1 is to navigate to contact page (and stay there for 40 second).
-After 50 second navigate to the post 1
+After 50 second navigate to the post 1.
+PyCharm IDE is used to run the code.

+This is the content of the test script (locust_test.py)
 ```python
 from locust import HttpUser, task, between